-More applications were dealt with in 2004 than were received.
+The first year in which more applications were dealt with than were received was 2004.
 Initially more priority had been given to the most potentially successful applications.

 The publication of new names on the internet in December 2004 led to an increase in the number of applications related to the list in 2005.
 The last ICHEIC applications were received in 2006.
 (See chapter 7.)